-“SMBs have the most to gain from this type of service,” said Dick Csaplar, senior research analyst at Aberdeen Group, a Boston-based research firm.
+“SMBs have the most to gain from this type of service,” said Dick Csaplar, formerly a senior research analyst at Aberdeen Group, a Boston-based research firm.
 “Instead of having to buy, provision, manage, track and monitor desktop applications, companies outsource these functions to a desktop cloud provider to do it for them.”

-Small businesses have two remote desktop IT service options: They can either outsource their entire IT operations to a remote desktop IT provider, or co-manage the systems between the provider and one or two in-house staff.
+Small businesses have two remote desktop IT service options: They can either outsource their entire IT operations to a remote desktop IT provider or co-manage the systems between the provider and one or two in-house staff.

 dinCloud is one such provider of cloud-based remote desktop services.
-Ali Din, the company’s senior vice president and chief marketing officer, said a turnkey system is a great option for businesses that want to outsource the technical aspect of desktop services while managing their own administrative functions.
+Ali Din, the company’s former senior vice president and chief marketing officer, said a turnkey system is a great option for businesses that want to outsource the technical aspect of desktop services while managing their own administrative functions.

 “When you go into a hosted desktop, you have to have data-center-type people who tend to have higher skill sets or knowledge base in terms of keeping all that technology working together.
 It’s actually very hard to find someone who knows networking and knows storage and knows servers,” Din said.
 “One of the beauties of remote desktop services is that once you hand over the turnkey model, it becomes a lot easier to manage.
 Now you don’t have to get into the technical piece of it.
 You’re just handling the simple things, and any admin can do that.”

-Whether you co-manage the system or outsource the entire department, remote desktop service providers essentially do all the technical heavy lifting for you.
-You don’t have to worry about the day-to-day upgrades, maintenance and troubleshooting, and at the same time, you also have the agility of cloud technology that can be accessed from any device at any location.
+When a cloud provider handles your IT, you don’t have to worry about day-to-day upgrades, maintenance and troubleshooting.
+At the same time, you also benefit from the agility of cloud technology that can be accessed from any device at any location.

-Sapien also advises small businesses to think about how reliable the provider is and what their options are if things don’t work out.
+Sapien advises small businesses to think about how reliable the provider is and what their options are if things don’t work out.